diogok/openfaas-on-nomad/README.md

 ## Instructions

-This is for running locally.
+This is for running local.

 ### Installation